Ihor Huz: Participation in the campaign “Ukraine without Kuchma”

-2001 – co-facilitator of the Committee for Truth!
-Volyn Branch.
-On March 9, 2001, he became a participant of the campaign «Ukraine without Kuchma».
-Georgiy Gongadze murder was the catalyst for such resistance.
-On that day, he participated in the attempt of storming of the police cordon, which was put up for Ukrainian President Leonid Kuchma security near the main building of the T. Shevchenko University of Kyiv.
-For this, he was beaten and detained by Berkut, along with other students.
+During 2001, Huz served as a co-facilitator of the Volyn Branch of the Committee for Truth!.
+On March 9, 2001, he became a participant of the campaign Ukraine without Kuchma after the murder of Georgiy Gongadze.
+He participated in an attempt to storm the police cordon, which had been put up for Ukrainian President Leonid Kuchma on the campus of T. Shevchenko University of Kyiv.
+Because of their actions he and several other students were beaten and detained by the Berkut.
 He spent several days in the pretrial detention facility.
-In total, after the campaign, Huz went through about 10 interrogations of the Security Service of Ukraine, the Ministry of Internal Affairs, and the Prosecutor General's Office.
+By end of the campaign, Huz was interrogated 10 times by the Security Service of Ukraine, the Ministry of Internal Affairs, and the Prosecutor General's Office.

 On March 15, 2018, at the Verkhovna Rada, in conjunction with his allies, he demanded the adoption by Parliament of a resolution on the rehabilitation of 17 activists who had been sentenced by order of President Kuchma.